The Alternative 12 Steps: A Secular Guide to Recovery

 In 1991, two women were successfully working the 12-Step program… and they were atheists.
 They knew the program worked, and translated the Steps into secular terms.

-This ground-breaking book – as valuable today as it was when it was first written – is their sharing of this freeing secular translation.
+This ground-breaking book is as valuable today as it was when it was first written.

 In The Alternative 12 Steps: A Secular Guide to Recovery, Martha Cleveland and Arlys G. show how the 12-Step program can be interpreted and worked by those who simply do not believe in an interventionist deity.
 At the same time the authors conscientiously maintain the intention and integrity of the program – its values, scope and depth.
 A chapter is devoted to each Step.
 The language is clear, engaging and personal.